YuriWilmering/Phyllotaxis/README.md

-This is a small app written in Processing.
+This is small Processing app that implements the golden ratio as found in sunflowers to visualize the evolving arrangement pattern known as phyllotaxis

 To run, first download and install Processing at https://processing.org/download.
 Then open `growingFlower2.pde`.